-Justin Simien Bringing Lando Calrissian Limited Series To Dinsey-Plus
+Justin Simien Bringing Lando Calrissian Limited Series To Disney Plus

-One of the Star Wars saga’s most beloved characters is getting his own spin-off show on Disney-Plus.
+One of the Star Wars saga’s most beloved characters is getting his own spinoff show on Disney Plus.
 As relayed by Variety‘s Joe Otterson on Thursday, a limited-run series about smuggler, gambler and Rebel Alliance general Lando Calrissian is currently in early development for the streaming service.

 The project was announced by Lucasfilm president Kathleen Kennedy during the Disney Investor Day presentation.

-Lando’s first appearance in the Star Wars film universe came during 1980’s Empire Strikes Back when he was portrayed by Billy Dee Williams.
+Lando’s first appearance in the Star Wars film universe came in The Empire Strikes Back in 1980, when he was portrayed by Billy Dee Williams.
 In the picture, the iconic character was depicted as the administrator of the Cloud City on Bespin and a longtime friend of Han Solo.
 The actor reprised the role in 1983’s Return of the Jedi, then made a third appearance in The Rise of Skywalker — the ninth and final episode of the mainline Star Wars series or “Skywalker saga” — in 2019.

 A younger version of the character was played by comedian/musician Donald Glover in Solo: A Star Wars Story in 2018.
-That film attempted to enrich the backstory of its titular hero and chronicled the first meeting between he and Lando.
-It also explained how Solo had come to possess the Millenium Falcon star freighter, which Lando had referred to as his former property during the original trilogy.
+That film attempted to enrich the backstory of its titular hero and chronicled the first meeting between him and Lando.
+It also explained how Solo had come to possess the Millennium Falcon star freighter, which Lando had referred to as his former property during the original trilogy.

 At this juncture, it is unknown whether Glover or Williams will be involved with the show in any capacity, or whether it will be live-action or animated.
 However, it has been revealed that filmmaker Justin Simien will be helming the project.